Kalief Browder: Suicide attempts and death

 While incarcerated in 2010, Browder made his first suicide attempt.
 He tried a second time on February 8, 2012, trying to hang himself using strips of sheet tied to a ceiling light in the cell.
 Browder later said the COs goaded him to commit suicide.
 On another occasion, after an appearance before a judge, Browder made a sharp implement from the bucket in his cell and started to slit his wrists.
 An officer intervened.

 After his release, Browder continued to have symptoms of depression.
 He said:

-People tell me because I have this case against the city I'm all right.
+People tell me that because I have this case against the city I'm all right.
 But I'm not all right.
 I'm messed up.
 I know that I might see some money from this case, but that's not going to help me mentally.
 I'm mentally scarred right now.
 That's how I feel.
 [There] are certain things that changed about me[,] and they might not [change] back. ...
 Before I went to jail, I didn't know about a lot of stuff, and, now that I'm aware, I'm paranoid.
 I feel like I was robbed of my happiness.

 In November 2013, Browder made another suicide attempt and was admitted to the psychiatric ward of St. Barnabas Hospital, the first of three admissions to the ward.
 On June 6, 2015, at 12:15 p.m., Browder hanged himself from an air conditioning unit outside his bedroom window at his mother's home.
 His mother discovered his body.

 Aftermath

 Protests

 On June 11, 2015, mourners mounted a three-hour vigil near Manhattan Detention Center and chanted "Justice for Kalief".
 A concurrent vigil was held on Rikers Island.
 People held up signs reading "Black Lives Matter".
 Browder was interred in an unidentified Bronx cemetery following a funeral service at Unity Funeral Chapels on June 16, 2015.

 On June 27, 2015, an event on Rikers Island was organized through Facebook under the banner, "March to shut down Rikers—Justice for Kalief Browder!
 No to criminalization!" and the hashtags "#resistRikers" and "#ShutdownRikers".
 The event gained 500 Facebook responses.
 At the event, protesters held signs bearing the slogan "Black Lives Matter" and photographs and paintings of Browder.

 On August 10, 2015, the anniversary of the shooting death of Michael Brown, fifty peaceful protesters led by Kalief's brother Akeem Browder gathered at the Bronx Supreme Court and chanted "Black Lives Matter".

 On October 14, 2016, Browder's mother, Venida Browder, died of complications of a heart attack.
 Prestia said, "In my opinion, she literally died of a broken heart" because the "stress from this crusade coupled with the strain of the pending lawsuits against the city and the pain from the death were too much for her to bear".
 Kalief's brother Akeem shared similar thoughts, saying, "My mother has been holding herself strong, but she's heartbroken".
-She is buried next to her son.